-The North Richland Hills Library is a community resource and gathering space.
+The North Richland Hills Library is an award-winning library, community resource, and gathering space.
 The Library provides expertly selected collections, exciting events, educational classes, and valuable services.
 The staff of the North Richland Hills Library strives to serve our patrons with excellence in customer service and to show kindness and compassion towards all visitors.

 View the Library’s current Strategic Plan to learn more about our mission and goals through 2020.